jwuphysics/jwuphysics.github.io/_pages/research.md

   - /research.html
 ---

-Mu research group seeks to understanding how galaxies grow and evolve, from low-mass satellite galaxies in the low-redshift universe to massive galaxies residing in enormous clusters.
+My research group seeks to understanding how galaxies grow and evolve, from low-mass satellite galaxies in the low-redshift universe to massive galaxies residing in enormous clusters.
 We study the interplay of galaxies' internal physical processes galaxy and their environments by using wide-area astronomical surveys, and simulation data, targeted multi-wavelength observations, and machine learning techniques.

 ## Graph Neural Networks